-Demonstration 1.1: Show your captured read transaction to the lab instructor and indicate that you can measure the respective setup and hold times.
+Demonstration 1.1: Show your captured read transaction to the lab instructor and indicate that you can measure the \overline{TA} and the data setup and hold times.

 Capture a write transaction to your output register on the logic analyzer.
-What are the setup and hold times of \overline{TA} relative to the clock edge?
-What are the setup and hold times for the data bus and led register enable signal relative to the led register latch (clock) signal?
+What are the \overline{TA} and data setup and hold times relative to the clock edge?